Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 > document will mostly use `function` in text, it could be treated as `function/property`.

-In case there are multiple extensions with the same name in the same package but different receiver, it's possible to refer to a specific extension via `[Type.functionName]` (this is a specific case of links to overloaded declarations:
+In case there are multiple extensions with the same name in the same package but different receiver, it's possible to refer to a specific extension via `[Type.extensionName]` (this is a specific case of links to overloaded declarations:
 [KT-15984](https://youtrack.jetbrains.com/issue/KT-15984/Quick-documentation-Kdoc-doesnt-support-specifying-a-particular-overloaded-function-or-variable-in-a-link),
 [dokka/80](https://github.com/Kotlin/dokka/issues/80)).
 Additionally, it could be used to represent a link in a KDoc more naturally, so that the links to extensions will look in the same way as links to members.
-Support for resolution of links to extensions functions via `[Type.functionName]` was tracked in scope of [KT-13299](https://youtrack.jetbrains.com/issue/KT-13299) (most likely).
+Support for resolution of links to extensions functions via `[Type.extensionName]` was tracked in scope of [KT-13299](https://youtrack.jetbrains.com/issue/KT-13299) (most likely).

 Simple example for such an ambiguity is from kotlinx-coroutines `CoroutineScope.isActive` and